 “The journey from childhood to young adult crosses over Middle Schooling.
 We incorporate passionate teaching, an interesting and exciting curriculum, and a strong focus on wellbeing.”

-PAUL RYAN, HEAD OF MIDDLE SCHOOL
+CRAIG MCFARLANE, HEAD OF MIDDLE SCHOOL

 When students cross the bridge from child to early adulthood there is both trepidation and excitement as they take on greater responsibilities and become more independent.
 Our dedicated and enthusiastic Home Group teachers support student wellbeing throughout this journey.